Water regulation and Ofwat

 The current regulatory framework for water is set out by the Water Services Act 1991, as updated by section 39 of the Water Act 2003.

-This requires all water and sewerage companies to submit to regulation by Ofwat as "water undertakers", and to provide and maintain an "efficient and economical system of water supply", and to improve and extend its network of coverage.
-The Act and regulations under it also set out standards of service that companies must meet: if they do not, Ofwat is empowered to issue "enforcement orders" against them, which can include fines.
+The Act, and regulations under it, also set out standards of service that companies must meet.
+Should they fail to do so, Ofwat is empowered to issue “enforcement orders” against them, which can include fines.
 In extreme circumstances, Ofwat can seek High Court approval to appoint administrators to take over the company until the terms of the Order have been complied with.

 Ofwat's main function is to conduct five-yearly price reviews.
 These aim not only to keep prices for customers to a minimum, but also to permit water companies to make an adequate return on capital (permitting investment into the water infrastructure), while encouraging efficiency savings.
 Ofwat sets its price frameworks on a company-by-company basis, reflecting their business plans and projected revenues, and determines a maximum level above which prices may not rise.